Markoluik/Ck2-Modding/README.md

 ### 13-07-2020
 #### Changed
 - Send Gold interaction:
-	- Minimum of 25 gold needed to be able to activate interaction
+	- Minimum of 25 gold needed to be able to activate the targetted interaction
-	- Cant 't spam the interaction, added a tooltip
+	- Cant't spam the interaction, added a tooltip to explain why

 ## 1.2 ###
 #### New targetted decisions: